Denmark: Doing business and staying in touch

 Business contacts should shake hands on arrival and departure, with business cards exchanged after introduction.
 Most Danes, particularly those in the international business community, speak excellent English and some speak German and French too.

 Business visitors can expect to be well looked after.
-Nearly all meetings are held in non-smoking venues but moderate alcohol consumption over a business lunch or dinner is not inappropriate.
+Nearly all meetings are held in non-smoking venues but moderate alcohol consumption over a business lunch or dinner is appropriate.

 Mon-Fri 0900-1700 (some offices close earlier on Fridays).